warda-lukasz/fakturoplujka/README.md

 ## Usage:

-Enter the appropriate data into the corresponding files in the ``config`` folder.
-There you will find a sample configuration.

 Prepare your configuration file in the ``config`` folder.
 You can use the sample configuration file as a template.